VeztaVezta

 Pull Request Process

-git checkout main
+git checkout dev

-git pull origin main
+git pull origin dev

 git checkout -b feature/your-feature

-Push and Open a PR
+Push and open a PR against dev

 git push -u origin feature/your-feature